 Think of the early days of sugar production like the beginning of a high-thrill roller coaster ride.
-It's a slow climb to the break-even point filled with anticipation, some unknowns and maybe even a few nerves.
+It is a slow climb to the break-even point filled with anticipation, some unknowns and maybe even a few nerves.
 But once you hit the top, it is full steam ahead until the ride comes to an end.
 The chart below shows how quickly the margin increases between costs and revenue.
 It also is clear that the rate at which variable costs grow is significantly less than the rate at which revenue increases.

 Every year, when the crop comes out of the ground, we measure tonnage and RWST.
-There can be no argument that both are important.
-But make no mistake - increasing RWST has a significantly larger impact to the beet payment than increasing tons per acre.
-To help illustrate this, Table 1 on page 24 shows the change in dollars per acre when RWST and yield change.
+There can be no argument that both are important, but for the purposes of this article, let's examine how increasing RWST can impact the beet payment.
+It is important to note that the change in gross payment per acre, as illustrated in Table 1, is achievable if all growers in the cooperative pull together and increase RWST.